gobind452/RobotTaskPlanning/README.md

 The default goal in the simulator is to put all fruits in the fridge (and keep the fridge closed).

+Hint: You can use different search techniques like BFS, DFS, A*, or Reinforcement learning based approaches or even model it as Constrained Satisfaction Problem

 ## Setup
 To setup the PyBullet (physics engine) environment please run the following (assuming python3):